What is mind mapping?

 Mind mapping basics

-Mind mapping is a simple technique for drawing information in diagrams, instead of writing it in sentences.
-The diagrams always take the same basic format of a tree, with a single starting point in the middle that branches out, and divides again and again.
-The tree is made up of words or short sentences connected by lines.
+Mind mapping is a simple technique for drawing information in diagrams instead of writing it in sentences.
+The diagrams always take the same basic format of a tree, with a single starting point in the middle that branches out and divides over-and-over-again.
+The tree consists of words or short sentences connected by lines.
 The lines that connect the words are part of the meaning.

 Compare these two ways of representing the same information